 Migration and modification

-This system has been defined as can be used at any PHP and MySQL ready servers.
-However, running environment of the servers may be varying.
-Small company may run their MySQL database service at the same server of PHP running environment, but large companies may have separated PHP and MySQL server.
-Some of the system operator may like call the system as just WVCS, and some may prefer to call it begin with company name.
-To solve the problem of running environment difference, a configuration file has been designed and implemented for stores all the configuration information, such as database connection details, system name, login basis, cookie validate time, system time zone and terms and conditions.
-This design makes the administrators of the system can configure the system to run at their local servers much easier.
-They only need to change the values by requirements in the configuration file, without modification of any programming part.
+This system has been defined as able to be used on any PHP and MySQL ready server.
+However, the running environment of the servers may vary.
+A small company may run their MySQL database service on the same server as the PHP running environment, but large companies may have separated PHP and MySQL servers.
+Some system adminstrators may call the system WVCS, but others may prefer to call it by the company name.
+Therefore, in order to solve the problem of running environment differences, a configuration file has been designed and implemented for storing all the configuration information, such as database connection details, system name, login basis, cookie validation time, system time zone and terms and conditions.
+This design allows system administrators to be able to configure the system to run on the local server much more easily.
+They only need to change the values by requirements in the configuration file, without modification of any programming code.

 Configuration file table here

-To make the system can be easier customised via secondary development, the programme has been designed and implemented by a library and style separately mode.
-The files of libraries and styles have been placed into two folders which name is libraries and styles.
-If the customer only needs to change the styles and formatting of the system, it only needs to modify the files in styles folder; if the customer needs to change features of the system, it needs to change both files in root directory and libraries folder.
-The code of files in both these two folder have been well commented, so it may much easier to find out which part of code is the place need to modify.
+To make the system easier to customise via secondary development, the programme has been designed and implemented with a library and style which have separate modes.
+The files of the libraries and styles have been placed into two folders called libraries and styles.
+If the customer only needs to change the styles and formatting of the system, only the files in the styles folder will need to be modified; if the customer needs to change features of the system, files in both the root directory and the libraries folder will need to change.
+The code for the files in both these folders has been well commented, so it will be much easier to find the part of the code which needs to be modified.

 Database model

-According to the requirements analysis of database, the database tables will be designed in the third normal form (3NF) of database normalization.
-The property of file and file changes will be recorded separately in the database, also the directory and directory changes, task and task histories.
-That is to make sure the table always is able in 3NF without redundancy to avoid “update anomaly”.
+According to the requirements analysis for databases, the database tables will be designed in the third normal form (3NF) of database normalization.
+The properties of file and file changes will be recorded separately in the database, as will the directory and directory changes, task and task histories.
+This will ensure the tables are always in 3NF with no redundancy and the “update anomaly” will be avoided.

 Entity-relationship modelling

 There are nine tables in the database design: directory, directory_change, file, file_change, group_leader, project, task, task_history and user.
-Each of them has been like by their “auto increase” primary keys and referenced foreigner keys.
+Each of them has been linked by their “auto increase” primary keys and referenced foreigner keys.

 ERD figure here